 An island filled with rolling hills, white sand beaches, world class surf spots, and an endless amount of palm trees – what is not to love?
 Here is your epic list of things to do in Siargao.
 Let’s dig in!

-Things to do on Siargao
+Best Things to Do on Siargao

 1.)
 Catch Some Waves at Cloud 9

 This surf break is widely considered one of the best in the world and it is Siargao’s claim to fame.
 Not long ago Siargao was only a small hamlet in the outer reaches of the Philippines with a legendary surf break that attracted determined surfers.
-As the years passed on the secret got our from the surfers about the beauty of Siargao in the last few years tourism has picked up fast.
+As the years passed on the secret got out from the surfers about the beauty of Siargao in the last few years tourism has picked up fast.

 Stimpy’s: This is an expert’s only surf spot and is accessed via a short boat ride.
 It costs about 200-300 pesos a person for a ride out to this perfect tube over shallow water.